ByteProject/Metrocenter84/readme.md

 This will create game.z3 and game.atr.
 Yes, it's that simple.

 Please refer to the synopsis of the compiler in case you're not using the i6 utility.

+## Updates

+You find an update tool in the root directory, which requires Ruby for usage.
+It will quickly fetch the latest library files for you.
+On a Linux system, everything should work pretty much out of the box.
+Windows users need to open the script first and update the path to their Metro library files.
+Please note that it will overwrite any local changes you've made.

+## Metro or Puny?

+It's important to mention that Metrocenter '84 is not the only Inform 6 library suitable to target 8-bit machines.
+There also is the amazing [PunyInform](https://github.com/johanberntsson/PunyInform) by Fredrik Ramsberg and Johan Berntsson which we highly recommend checking out.
+The difference between the two libraries is that Metro '84 is an optimized and reduced variant of the regular Inform 6 library and as such, comes with Inform's standard parser and corresponds to known  techniques, e.g. usage of `ParserError`.
+Being based on the Inform 6 lib, Metro's code is very stable and relatively bug free.
+Puny on the other hand had been rewritten from scratch and it is very well designed.
+It is a modern, contemporary approach, well performing with fresh ideas and concepts.
+We actually recommend trying out Puny first.
+It will give you so much in return!
+Really.

 ## Credits